Iblouse/Proactive-churn-prevention/blog_post.md

 ---

-## Part 5: A/B Testing—Validating That Interventions Work
+## Part 5: A/B Testing (Validating That Interventions Work)

 Model predictions are hypotheses.
 A/B tests are proof.

 Without experimentation, you're guessing which interventions work.
-With experimentation, you **know**—and you can quantify the impact.
+With experimentation, you **know**, and you can quantify the impact.

 ### Multi-Variant Experiment Design